 But states and local governments can choose not to observe a federal holiday.
 And, as is the case with a growing number of places, change the name and intent of the October holiday altogether.

-Not listed here are more than 130 cities that have ditched Columbus Day for Indigenous Peoples Day – and the list grows yearly.
+As many as 130 cities across the country have ditched Columbus Day for Indigenous Peoples Day – and the list grows yearly.

 Gov. Bill Walker signed observances of the holiday in 2015 and 2016 before making the switch official in 2017.